ratewalamit/Ratewal_Notes/README.md

 ```

 **Syncing changes**

-imagine you(A) and your friend (B) cloned master branch of some project.
+Imagine you(A) and your friend (B) cloned master branch of some project.

-now you both made a branch from master of the main project.
-Your friend has done some changes in his branch and created a pull request and now his repo is merged with master branch of the main project.Now you want to pull changes made by him also along wiht your changes
+1. Now you both made a branch from master of the main project.
+2. Your friend has done some changes in his branch and created a pull request and now his repo is merged with master branch of the main project.
+3. Now you want to pull changes made by him also along wiht your changes

 Steps:
 ```shell